The best time to consider investing in commercial property

 In a residential tenancy the landlord wears many of the ongoing costs including repairs and maintenance.
 Not only can it be a hassle managing these expenses, it also lowers net (after costs) yields.

-By contrast, in the commercial market, it is more typical for the tenant to pay many of the property's regular expenses.
+By contrast, in the commercial market, it is more common for the tenant to pay many of the property's regular expenses.
 That means more of the rent goes straight to the landlord, with less of a drain on cash flow to keep the place in good shape.

-Bear in mind, commercial property is regarded as a higher risk investment than residential housing.
+Bear in mind, commercial property is regarded as a higher-risk investment than residential housing.
 Leases may be longer, but vacancy periods can also be more protracted.
 So it's important to weigh up the pros and cons to make the choice that's right for you.

 Get stories like this in our newsletters.